Washington Park Velodrome

 The Washington Park Velodrome is an open-air velodrome in Kenosha, Wisconsin.
 It is the longest operating 333 meter track in the United States.
 The track opened in 1927.

+Recent history

 During the 2016 season, the track was closed and completely rebuilt.
+In an August 2022 news report, the velodrome's outer safety fencing was damaged during a Sunday, July 31 incident involving an unlicensed teen automobile driver.